 The Eighteen Hole Course

-2019 is a most exciting year for Prestwich Golf Club who are investing around £800,000 redeveloping the Golf Course.
+2020 is a most exciting year for Prestwich Golf Club who have invested around £800,000 redeveloping the Golf Course.
 The course has been re modelled by internationally renowned Golf Architects’ David Thomas Ltd. The design was influenced by comments from members and visitors who although they love this great little course acknowledged that it could be improved with a reduction in crossovers and by eliminating blind shots.
 The result is an attractive and thoroughly enjoyable course which has retained nine of the favourite holes, modified six holes and introduces three brand new holes by utilising a 2.2 acre plot which has been in the ownership of the club for over twenty years.
 The practice putting green has been relocated and now sits between the brand new eighteenth green alongside the clubhouse..

 Hole 1 – Men’s -329 yds.
 Par 4 Ladies 318 yds.
 Par 4